-We typically ask for 4 Highers at Grade B and these must include Maths and Physics or, for entry to Chemical Engineering, Higher Physics is not required but Higher Maths and Higher Chemistry at B are required, and for entry to Biomedical Engineering, Maths, Physics and Biology or Human Biology at B is also required.).
+We typically ask for 4 Highers at BBBC (Including Maths and Physics/ Engineering Science at B. For entry to Chemical Engineering, Higher Physics is not required but Higher Maths and Higher Chemistry at B are required, and for entry to Biomedical Engineering, Higher Biology or Human Biology at B is also required.).

 We are happy to consider students who are considering applying through alternative routes.
 The Scottish Wider Access Programme (SWAP) entry route is an alternative way of meeting the minimum entry requirements for the Engineering Academy.
 A SWAP Programme prepares you for entry into Higher Education and can lead to a place at a college or university, if you complete the programme successfully.
 SWAP Access Programmes are one year full-time and are run at colleges across Scotland.
 You can find more information about SWAP, including how to apply, on the SWAP website.

 As part of the University’s outreach objective, the Engineering Academy was established to increase widening access participation by delivering various pathways to a range of engineering degrees in our leading Faculty of Engineering.